If You Hate Waking Up in the Morning, You’re Using the Wrong Alarm Clock

 If getting out of bed in the morning is the hardest moment of your day, don’t automatically brand yourself “not a morning person.”
 Your exhausting routine of hitting snooze, rolling over, hitting snooze, rolling over, might be fixed with a simple alarm clock swap (much easier than trying to change your whole personality!)

 Natural light alarm clocks are the latest electronics craze.
 They claim you’ll wake up feeling more energized and refreshed because their sunrise simulated glow gradually nudges you awake and helps your eyes adjust to a dark room, prompting you to jump out of bed instead of pulling the covers over your head at the blare of your alarm.
+(Curious as to why you wake up before your alarm?
+Here’s why.)

 But are they really as magical as they sound?
 We asked sleep expert Raj Dasgupta, MD, FACP, FCCP, FAASM, assistant professor of clinical medicine at the University of Southern California, to weigh in.
 His conclusion: probably, but they’re not one-size-fits-all!